Albrecht Dürer: Final years, Nuremberg (1521–1528)

 However, one consequence of this shift in emphasis was that during the last years of his life, Dürer produced comparatively little as an artist.
-In painting, there was only a portrait of Hieronymus Holtzschuher, a Madonna and Child (1526), Salvator Mundi (1526), and two panels showing St. John with St. Peter in background and St. Paul with St. Mark in the background.
-This last great work, the Four Apostles, was given by Dürer to the City of Nuremberg—although he was given 100 guilders in return.
+In painting, there was only a portrait of Hieronymus Holtzschuher, a Madonna and Child (1526), Salvator Mundi (1526), and two panels showing St. John with St. Peter and St. Paul with St. Mark beside him.
+This last great work, The Four Apostles, was given by Dürer to the City of Nuremberg—although he was given 100 guilders in return.

 As for engravings, Dürer's work was restricted to portraits and illustrations for his treatise.
-The portraits include Cardinal-Elector Albert of Mainz; Frederick the Wise, elector of Saxony; the humanist scholar Willibald Pirckheimer; Philipp Melanchthon, and Erasmus of Rotterdam.
+The portraits include his boyhood friend Willibald Pirckheimer, Cardinal-Elector Albert of Mainz; Frederick the Wise, elector of Saxony; Philipp Melanchthon, and Erasmus of Rotterdam.
 For those of the Cardinal, Melanchthon, and Dürer's final major work, a drawn portrait of the Nuremberg patrician Ulrich Starck, Dürer depicted the sitters in profile.

-Despite complaining of his lack of a formal classical education, Dürer was greatly interested in intellectual matters and learned much from his boyhood friend Willibald Pirckheimer, whom he no doubt consulted on the content of many of his images.
+Despite complaining of his lack of a formal classical education, Dürer was greatly interested in intellectual matters and learned much from Willibald Pirckheimer, whom he no doubt consulted on the content of many of his images.
 He also derived great satisfaction from his friendships and correspondence with Erasmus and other scholars.
 Dürer succeeded in producing two books during his lifetime.
-"The Four Books on Measurement" were published at Nuremberg in 1525 and was the first book for adults on mathematics in German, as well as being cited later by Galileo and Kepler.
+The Four Books on Measurement were published at Nuremberg in 1525 and was the first book for adults on mathematics in German, as well as being cited later by Galileo and Kepler.
 The other, a work on city fortifications, was published in 1527.
-"The Four Books on Human Proportion" were published posthumously, shortly after his death in 1528.
+The Four Books on Human Proportion were published posthumously, shortly after his death in 1528.

 Dürer died in Nuremberg at the age of 56, leaving an estate valued at 6,874 florins – a considerable sum.
 He is buried in the Johannisfriedhof cemetery.
 His large house (purchased in 1509 from the heirs of the astronomer Bernhard Walther), where his workshop was located and where his widow lived until her death in 1539, remains a prominent Nuremberg landmark.